ghoomfrog/silili/README.md

 ## Describing States and Actions

-Saj Lil has no verbs.
+Saja Lili has no verbs.

 **Examples:**

 <dl>
-	<dt>lala lipi.
+	<dt>aju lipi.
 	<dd>They are asleep. (<i>lit.</i> them asleep)
-	<dt>ana aj pukuku mul!
+	<dt>ana aja pukuku mulu!
 	<dd>I slayed the monster! (<i>lit.</i> me of monster dead)
 </dl>
 <br>

-*aj* connects two related nouns or noun phrases.
+*aja* connects two related nouns or noun phrases.
 This is different from how nouns are modified (by adjectives or other nouns).

 ## Imperative